liamcottle/reticulum-meshchat/docs/meshchat_on_raspberry_pi.md

 My intended use case is to run the Pi + RNode combo from my solar-powered shed, and access the MeshChat Web UI via WiFi.

+> Note: This has been tested on a Raspberry Pi 4 Model B

 ## Install Raspberry Pi OS

 If you haven't already done so, the first step is to install Raspberry Pi OS onto an sdcard, and then boot up the Pi.
 Once booted, follow the below commands.